staples-sparx/StaplesLabs.github.io/_posts/2015-06-08-decision-tree.md

 The first step is to produce a tree representation that we will use for our GBM model.
 At SparX, we have produced a library for this purpose: [Sequoia](https://github.com/staples-sparx/Sequoia).

+Sequoia is written in Java for performance reasons.
+It is possible to use Java arrays from Clojure, but does not feel natural to me.
+Additionally, the I found it easier to write the tree searching and pruning algorithms used in Sequoia in an imperative style.

 {% gist 7f68f5bec71770d27f25 %}

 The base class is a Node.
 A Node has a value, a flag indicating if it is a leaf, offsets to its children, and a condition to determine which child comes next.